-If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
+If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the assets.

 The right-of-use assets are also subject to impairment.
-Refer note d for Impairment of non-financial assets.
+Refer noted for Impairment of non-financial assets.